dshieble/dshieble.github.io/_posts/2015-08-10-musical-tensorflow-rbm.md

 * $$lr$$ is the learning rate
 * $$h$$ is the function that takes in the values of the visible nodes and returns a sample of the hidden nodes (see step 1 of the Gibbs sampling algorithm above)

 This technique is known as Contrastive Divergence.
-If you want to learn more about CD, you can check out [this paper here](http://www.robots.ox.ac.uk/~ojw/files/NotesOnCD.pdf).
+If you want to learn more about CD, you can check out [this excellent derivation](http://www.robots.ox.ac.uk/~ojw/files/NotesOnCD.pdf).

 ## Implementation